David Feldman (musician)

 David Feldman (דוד פלדמן; born 29 December 1977, in Rio de Janeiro) is a Brazilian-Israeli Jazz and Bossa Nova pianist, arranger, producer, composer, and sound engineer.

 Early life

 David Feldman was born into a family of classical and early-music musicians.
-He studied with Ileana Carneiro, :pt:Sheila Zagury, and Luiz Eça.
+He studied with Ileana Carneiro, Sheila Zagury, and Luiz Eça.

 New York

 In 2000, Feldman enrolled at The New School for Jazz and Contemporary Music in New York, graduating in 2002.
 He worked with Slide Hampton and Claudio Roditi, was invited to sit in at the Mingus Big Band, and worked with Duduka da Fonseca and Anat Cohen at Duduka's NY Samba Jazz Group, Matt Garrison and Eli Degibri.